ricohapi/theta-ble-client/docs/tutorial-android.md

 ## Enabling Bluetooth (Theta X/Z1 only)

 When Bluetooth is turned off on the Theta X/Z1, you can turn it on with the Theta operation, but you can also turn it on via the Web API.
-The Theta A1 has Bluetooth on all the time.
+Theta A1 has Bluetooth on all the time.

 1. In the Web API, set the option [\_bluetoothPower](https://docs-theta-api.ricoh360.com/web-api/options/bluetoothPower.html) to `ON`.